Chrome Extension · Open Source

 Privacy First

 xTil has no backend.
-There are no servers between you and your AI provider.
-Your API key stays in your browser's local storage, and page content goes directly to the LLM you choose — OpenAI, Anthropic, Google, or your own machine.
+Your API key stays in local storage, page content goes directly to the LLM you choose.
 No accounts, no analytics, no telemetry.
 Ever.

 Workflow